KnatteAnka/TimberAPI_Docs/documentation/getting_started/making_mods/unity_modding/index.md

 ### Thunderkit
 To find the right version, find the Timberborn.exe and look at propeties for it.
 The Filevesion shows which version of Unity Thunderkit will need.
-At writing 2022.1.6f1 is known to work
+At writing these version is know to work to import timberborn files 2022.1.6f1 For 0.2.9.1 (Stable)
+2022.1.22F1 For 0.3.1.0 (Experimental)

 ### Mod unity version
-This will depend on what version timberAPI uses.
+Version needed to build Mods depend on what version TimberAPI uses or Magic.
 At writing 2021.3.1f1 is known to work